sev-90/variational_sparse_Bayesian_learning/README.md

 where $\mathcal{M}$ is the number of ensembles.

-Hence mixture model above can be approximated with Gaussian distribution with mean and variance shown expressed as \eqref{ensemblef1} and \eqref{ensemblef2},
+Hence mixture model above can be approximated with Gaussian distribution with mean and variance shown expressed as,

 $$
 p(\hat{y}|\hat{x}, \mathcal{D})  \propto\mathcal{N}(\hat{\mu}, \hat{\sigma}^2),